Closing the Asylums

 About the Author(s)

-George Paulson, M.D., is an emeritus professor of neurology at The Ohio State University, founding chairman of the Department of Neurology, and former chief of staff of University Hospitals.
-He has written over 300 neurological articles, and in the past decade six books on local medical history.
-He lives in Columbus, Ohio.
+The late George Paulson, M.D., was an emeritus professor of neurology at The Ohio State University, founding chairman of the Department of Neurology, and former chief of staff of University Hospitals.
+He wrote more than 300 neurological articles, and six books on local medical history.
+He lived in Columbus, Ohio.

 George Paulson, M.D.